AshmitaRoy/aschmut/index.md

 <br><br>

-<h3 style="background-color:LIGHTSEAGREEN"> What is Prithvi?
+<h3 style="background-color: TURQUOISE"> What is Prithvi?
 Who is Prithvi?
 Why is Prithvi? </h3>
 <br>
 ![worldart](world.png)